the episode

 John McLarty: Because you’re saved by grace and you get into this works and then you lose your true motivation.
 So that becomes kind of this, you know

-John McLarty: Yeah, well, cycle is it builds on itself.
+John McLarty: Yeah, well, the cycle is it builds on itself.

 Kimberly Faith: That’s right.

 Kimberly Faith: Yeah, and it’s completely dissatisfying.
-And that’s, I’ll tell you, that’s why I fell away the first time I was, you know, after I was saved, because I got caught into that, basically the Judaizing cycle of legalism, like, well, I’m just gonna do these things because people are watching me and I don’t wanna be bothered by questions.
+And that’s, I’ll tell you, that’s why I fell away the first time I was, you know, after I was saved, because I got caught into that, basically the Judaizing cycle of legalism, of just like, well, I’m just going to do these things because people are watching me and I don’t want to be bothered by questions.
 And that’s so unsatisfying.
-It’s kind of like, you know, a person who is a human going to wallow in pig pen.
+It’s kind of like, you know, a person who is a human going to wallow in the pig pen.
 You’re never going to be happy in the pig pen because you weren’t born to live in the pig pen.

-Kimberly Faith: Right, right.
-Well, let’s kinda move on to the fourth scripture, which is Matthew seven twenty one-twenty three.
-You wanna read that?
+Kimberly Faith: Right.
+Right.
+Well, let’s kind of move on to the fourth scripture, which is Matthew 7:21-23.
+You want to read that?

 John McLarty: Yeah, this is, boy, this packs a punch here.
 Not everyone who says to me, Lord, Lord shall enter into the kingdom of heaven, but he who does the will of my Father in heaven.
 Many will say to me in that day, Lord, Lord, have we not prophesied in your name, cast out demons in your name and done many wonders in your name?
 And then I will declare to them, I never knew you, depart from me, ye who practice lawlessness.